noumik/astro-bento-portfolio/src/content/blog/austinfc.md

 <br>_Screenshots of the web app will be posted with permission from the client at a later time._
 <br><br>

-**Background:** The Austin FC Youth Academy has a lot of performance data on players and matches, much of it stored in Excel spreadsheets.
+**Background:** The Austin FC Academy has a lot of performance data on players and matches, much of it stored in Excel spreadsheets.
 I reached out to the coaches to gain an understanding of how that data is collected and managed.
 <br><br>
 **Aim:**  I proposed building a streamlined data pipeline, creating a centralized database, and developing front-end interfaces for real-time data collection during matches and for analyzing and visualizing insights.
 <br><br>